DorCoMaNdO/ModBot/README.txt

 ************************EXTENSIONS**************************

-* Extensions can be downloaded and updated through the updater, automated updates capability is also built in the bot, but advised to disable when running over 10 extensions (as it may affect the starting times of the bot).
+* Extensions can be downloaded and updated through the updater, although updates to extensions will possibly be performed automatically if configured right by the extension.

 Giveaway: